 top of page

-First of all, I want to say thank you for visiting my page, and I wanted to give you a bit of my background so that you can get to know the woman behind all of the advice, tips, and tricks, and experience surrounding my posts and content on this site.
+First of all, I want to say thank you for visiting my page, and I want to share a bit of my background with you so that you can get to know the woman behind all of the advice, tips, tricks, and experience surrounding my posts and content on this site.

 ...and maybe a little glimpse into "ourmickelsonlife".

-As I entered the first few years of elementary school, that's when the bullying started.
-From there I struggled with weight issues, depression and anxiety, and developed many insecurities surrounding that.
-I experienced a brief period of my life on the streets, have been involved in gang relations, raised my children as a single parent for many years, was on welfare, and at times needed food stamps to feed our family.
+As I entered the first few years of elementary school, the bullying started, and from there I struggled with weight/body issues, depression and anxiety, and developed many insecurities surrounding that.
+I experienced a brief period of my life on the streets, have been involved in gang relations, raised my children as a single parent for many years, was on welfare, and at times needed food stamps to feed our family which was completely unavoidable and my own doing.

 I'm a Mother, Mom, & Momma to three grown children, and yes, they all have their own way of calling me M-O-M. We are a mixed bag of complicated, are completely dysfunctional in all sorts of ways, but it's what makes us "us".
 We drive each other crazy, love each-other every day and like each-other on most days.
 We're totally opposite and completely alike in more ways than we'd like to admit and I think that's ok.